cogini/elixir-deploy-template/README.md

 ## Install Ansible

-Install Ansible on your dev machine:
+Install Ansible on your dev machine.
 May be as simple as:

 ```shell
 pip install ansible